NISRA-Tech-Lab/CC-r-intro/README.md

   - You may not have access to the package repository needed to install packages within this project.
 Contact techlab@nisra.gov.uk for more info on this
   - You should still be able to run the scripts below up to the packages section, even without completed installs, as the earlier parts use BASE R code only

-Open _"r-intro-coffee-coding.R"_ or _"r-intro-coffee-coding-in-person.R"_ and run through code
+Open _"r-intro-coffee-coding-online.R"_ or _"r-intro-coffee-coding-in-person.R"_ and run through code